cern-it-sdc-id/yaim2puppet/README.md

 The goal of the functions is not to generate a full manifest for the configuration of DPM Head, Node and LFC but to provide an initial puppet manifest preconfigured with YAIM variables.

-In order to use these functions with YAIM  it just needed to copy them to the YAIM functions directory (/opt/glite/yaim/functions by default) and run
+In order to use these functions with YAIM  it's just needed to copy them to the YAIM functions directory (/opt/glite/yaim/functions by default) and run

-/opt/glite/yaim -r -s "path to site-info.def file" -f "function"
+/opt/glite/yaim/bin/yaim -r -s "path to site-info.def file" -f "function"

 "function" = config_DPM_puppet_head | config_DPM_puppet_disk | config_LFC_puppet